salcedoe/MtMdocs/docs/imageProcessing/ImageRegionProcessing.md

 ### Intensity Measurements

-Using the mask of the moon we can also calculate intensities metrics from the original image, such mean intensity:
+Using the mask of the moon, we can also calculate intensity metrics from the original image, such as mean intensity:

-If we use the mask as logical index, we get the pixel values from inside the Moon.
-If we average those values, we get the mean intensity inside the moon
+If we use the mask as a logical index, we get the pixel values from inside the Moon.
+If we average those values, we get the mean intensity inside the moon.

 ```matlab linenums="1" title="Mean Intensity of Moon"
 moon_pixel_intensities = moon2(moon_mask); % pixel intensities inside moon